sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/12_Behind_the_scenes_of_React_and_optimization_techniques/156_Prevent_function_re_creation_with_useCallback.md

 [1, 2, 3] === [1, 2, 3] // false, non-primitive variables are compared by address, in addition to value.
 false === false // true, primitive values are compared by value.
 ```
+- The function returned by `useState` is guaranteed to remain constant irrespective of re-renders.

 ### Why
 The situation discussed above makes it impossible to use `React.memo` with usual in-component created functions (a.k.a callbacks).